LoTA-QAF: Lossless Ternary Adaptation for Quantization-Aware Fine-Tuning: Future Work

 \subsection{Ternary Signed Gradient Descent}

 Inspired by the application of signed gradient descent (SignSGD) for quantization-related parameter updates in AutoRound \citep{auto-round}, we propose t-SignSGD for optimizing ternary adapters.
-AutoRound successfully employs SignSGD to navigate parameter updates within strictly bounded spaces.
-Indeed, \citet{sign1, sign2, sign3, sign4} demonstrate that signSGD is beneficially applied to updates within discrete and constrained domains.
+Indeed, \citet{sign1, sign2, sign3, sign4} demonstrate that SignSGD is beneficially applied to updates within discrete and constrained domains.
 This characteristic is highly relevant to our ternary adapters, which are constrained to the discrete values $\{-1, 0, 1\}$.
 Specifically, our proposed t-SignSGD performs updates on the ternary adapters (e.g., $\mathbf{A}_{\text{T}}$).
 Let $g_t = \nabla_{\mathbf{A}_{\text{T}}} \mathcal{L}|_{\mathbf{A}_{\text{T}, t}}$ denote the gradient at iteration $t$.
 To focus updates on prominent gradients, we employ a fixed minimum gradient threshold $\tau$ (e.g., $1 \times 10^{-9}$) and a dynamic percentile-based threshold $\sigma_t$.
 The threshold $\sigma_t$ is determined at each iteration $t$ based on a specific percentile of the gradient magnitudes, selecting a certain proportion of the largest gradients for update.
 This proportion of selected gradients is initially the top 5\% and then linearly decays to 0.01\% during training.
 The t-SignSGD update is performed as follows: